Australian Open tennis 2021 - Naomi Osaka cruises past Anastasia Pavlyuchenkova in opening match

 The first set lasted 33 minutes as Osaka dominated on her serve as the experienced Pavlyuchenkova made plenty of unforced errors.

-Osaka will now face Caroline Garcia or Polona Hercog in the second round.
+Osaka will now face Caroline Garcia in the second round after she beat Polona Hercog in straight sets.

 OSAKA: I'M HERE TO HAVE FUN